WHO WE ARE

 Leob Croft is a project.
 It’s an enfolding mystery.
 And whoever joins us is part of it.
 The natural backbone of it though is a piece of Paradise (11 Hectares) on the Isle of Mull.

-"We" refers to the Leob Croft as a "healing biotope" (borrowing this term from Tamera) including the land, and all its no-human and human beings such as Jonathan and Ann Knight, the owners of the Croft, Charlot and Renatus Derbidge with little Fiona (3 years old) and Marie (1 year old), who moved there a year ago and are running the Croft now.
+"We" refers to the Leob Croft as a "healing biotope" (borrowing this term from Tamera) including the land, and all its non-human and human beings such as Jonathan and Ann Knight, the owners of the Croft, Charlot and Renatus Derbidge with little Fiona (3 years old) and Marie (1 year old), who moved there in 2018 and are running the Croft now.

 "We" refers also to the Leob Croft and all its inhabitants as a venue for these events to take place.
 We include place.
 To us, its an entity which is more than just a vessel in which something takes place, it’s part of it!

 "We" somehow is not quite correct.
 Because behind this website and its events is mainly one person, Renatus Derbidge.
 He organizes and facilitates the events.
 Sometime just himself.
 If its bigger events like the Summer School, when there are co-facilitators they will be introduced at the respective event and not here).

 Renatus, born 1979 in Frankfurt, Germany, is a nature boy, a trained biologist, geographer and philosopher.
 His passion are birds and birdsong.
 As a crofter he tries to remember what he leaned 20 years ago when living on a farm for 1 ½ years as a young man.
 He is totally into cows, pigs and growing beetroot.
 If not looking at plants or listening to birdsong, then it’s probably raining, and he is indoors at his desk writing about nature and soul and the curiosities of life.
 After a short (4 years) intermezzo of being a high school science teacher, he went back to academia.
 He worked for the past 10 years as a Goethean scientist in Switzerland at the "natural science section" of the "Goetheaum" ("Free University of Spiritual Science").
 In 2018 he finished his PhD with a study about the healing plant mistletoe (used in natural cancer remedies) at the University of Witten/Herdecke in Germany.